AsderYork/ShortGame1/ShortGame1/ReadMe.txt

 This is a list of TODOs of this project.
 Probably all of then should be done at some point, but they are not on a critical path

 -Rotation prediction.
 Right now rotating objects are movign very sharply.
 There must be some interpolation to smooth it all out.
+Entity ID's must be removed from mixins along with any behavior.
+Except tick()?